stubbulon5/Cognition/README.md

 makeWin.bat <debug|release>
 ```

-VSCode is the ideal IDE for use too see .vscode/tasks.json), simply hitting ctrl-shift-b will bring up the build command palette with build choices.
+## A word on setup and Intellisense
+Using macOs, set `"compilerPath": "/usr/bin/clang"`, the inside the `.vscode/c_cpp_properties.json`.

+I found this to be the most stable, but it's not perfect!

-Packaging up for distribution:
+## Packaging up for distribution:
 ```
 ./makeLinux_INSTALLER.sh
 ./makeMacOs_INSTALLER.sh